 - Would you address the problem in a different manner in the future?
 If so, how?

-Most of our articles are accepted via ExpressO.
-We strongly prefer authors to use this submissions management system.
-If you have any questions about the submissions process, please email Executive Submissions Editor Brian Rogers (email@example.com).
-Thank you!
+Most of our articles are accepted via Scholastica.
+We strongly prefer authors to use this submissions management system; if you are unable to use Scholastica, you may submit your article directly by following the steps below.
+If you have any questions about the submissions process, please contact us.

 - Please submit only one draft of any work for consideration.